“Heaven and earth will pass away, but my words will not pass away.”(Mk 13:31)

 The Moabite Stone

 This is a black basalt stone measuring about three–and–a–half feet high and two feet in width.
 It was discovered by a missionary named F.A.
 Klein in 1868 and subsequently broken into pieces by the Arabs, but not before a French scholar named Clermont Ganneau was able to make an impression of the inscription.
-It tells the story of the conquest of Omri, King of Israel, by Mesha, King of Moab, after years of Moabite subjugation by Israel.
+It tells the story of the conquest of Omri, King of Israel, by Mesha, King of Moab, after years of Israelite subjugation of Moab.
 This version of events is corroborated in 1 Kings 16, and 2 Kings 3.
 The Moabite stone also makes mention of the “House of David,” King of Israel.
 (17)

 The Cyrus Cylinder